canonical/vanilla-framework/docs/en/utilities/vertically-center.md

 The `.u-vertically-center` class will vertically center the direct child of the element it is placed on.

-Note: only effects medium and large screens.
+Note: only affects medium and large screens.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/utilities/vertically-center/"
     class="js-example">